FIP: Infos zur Katzenkrankheit

 • Young cats : The immune system of kittens up to 2 years of age is not yet fully developed.
 In addition, the risk of transmission of the coronavirus from mothers to their young is particularly high due to the close living and feeding.

 • Old cats : The FIP virus is also particularly risky for senior cats.
-Their immune systems are often weakened, and age-related pre-existing conditions or nutritional deficiencies often make things even worse.
+Their immune systems are often weakened, and age-related pre-existing conditions or nutritional deficiencies often make things worse.

 • Sick cats : Of course, it is not only old cats that can suffer from chronic diseases – sick animals are also a group at risk of FIP.
 Their immune systems are usually already quite busy and are less able to cope with a viral infection.